 William and his first wife, Eliza, had three children:

 3.2 WILLIAM PHILLIP CORIN (1832-1902), born in Penzance in 1832.
 However, he appears to be the William Philip Corin baptized at Worth Matravers, Dorset, on 14 October 1832, the son of William, a boatman, and Eliza.
 He arrived in Australia in October 1849.
+Like his father, William Philip is recorded as being a Farm Labourer in the Certificate of Final Departure.
+In the 1860’s he was working as a miner at the Wallaroo Mines on Yorke Peninsula.
 He married Agnes McLeish at the Wesleyan Chapel at Kadina, South Australia.
-She was two years younger than him.
-He died at Broken Hill, Australia, in 1 October 1902.
-William and Agnes Corin had seven children:

 3.2.1.0.1 JANE CORIN (19??-) of Adelaide, Australia.